lowrycode/swaplett-project/README.md

     - a placeholder text ("Generating board...") is added to the gameboard
 2. **Building the grid of words**
     - an `array` of words of the correct length is fetched from the relevant JSON file in the **assets > json** directory and the `array` is then shuffled to randomise the order of these words
-    - a smaller collection of these words are chosen if they together meet the criteria for the specified grid (i.e. their intersecting characters match)
+    - a smaller collection of these words is chosen if they together meet the criteria for the specified grid (i.e. their intersecting characters match)
     - the characters of each word are assigned to a 2D `array` (called `gridAnswerArr`) which stores their correct positions (i.e. row and column) in the grid
     - a copy of the `gridAnswerArr` (called `gridArr`) is jumbled by making a specified number of swaps (as determined by the difficulty level) - this becomes the initial state of the grid
     - the grid is drawn on the page (by dynamically writing HTML into the game-board section)